davidalovell/studio/tickler.md

 - Read Timeline manual
 - Read Boum manual

-## Morphagene
-- Use it as a sound source
-- Use it as a live processor
-- Use it to record loops
-- Learn how to use button combos
-- Learn how to use reels
-- CV control with crow or txo
-- Use it with a sequencer

 ## FXaid
 - Plan presets for FXaid again
 - Try a few out and then upload a few simple ones in that you can learn
 - More reverb effects!

-## Isms
-- Patch based on TT
-- Use Kria as a sequencer
-- Learn how to save sequences on Kria

 ## Mutable System
 - Write a helper document
-- Do I really want a Mordax Data?

 ## Mac
 - Ableton Live course